 Fortunately, marinades are a cheap way to add flavor as well as improve texture.
 You don’t want to marinate delicate meats or fish too long, but feel free to leave that chuck roast marinating in the fridge overnight.

 2. Sauce it up

-Beans, pasta and rice are all super cheap staples, but they can be bland with a capital B. Instead of serving them up plain or with butter, experiment with sauces to incorporate extra flavor.
+Beans, pasta and rice are all super-cheap staples, but they can be bland.
+Instead of serving them up plain or with butter, experiment with sauces to incorporate extra flavor.

-The easiest add-in may be stirring in pan drippings from a main dish meat, if you have one, or using a canned sauce.
+The easiest add-in may be stirring in pan drippings from a main dish meat, or using a canned sauce.
 You probably already know about adding a jar of spaghetti sauce to a box of cooked pasta, but don’t be limited by what’s traditional.

 3. Mix in a high-flavor ingredient

-Sometimes, a little bit of a more expensive and flavorful ingredient goes a long way.
-Consider the capers in this rainbow rice recipe.
-Capers aren’t cheap, but they’re packed with flavor, and this hearty – and cheap – rice dish calls for only 2 tablespoons of them.
+Sometimes, a bit of a more expensive and flavorful ingredient goes a long way.
+Consider capers — they aren’t cheap, but they’re packed with flavor.

-Bacon is another prime example.
-Cook up a couple pieces and crumble onto salads or soups to give them a little bit of wow.
-Or chop and fry bacon to be added to pasta and veggies for a delicious pasta carbonara.
-Bacon can even make beans extra tasty as proven by this red beans and rice dish.
+Bacon is another prime example of a flavorful ingredient.
+Cook up a couple of pieces and crumble it onto salads or soups to give them some “wow.”
+Or chop and fry bacon, then add it to pasta and veggies for a delicious pasta carbonara.
+Bacon can make even beans extra tasty.

 Other high-flavor ingredients include: